mauroservienti/milestone.github.io/_talks/living-organizations-particular.md

 ---
 layout: talk
-title: "From cogs to nirvana"
+title: "Living organizations, Particular Software"
 abstract: "We are so used to organizations based on the traditional org-chart structure that we get for granted that it's the only option.
 Is a different approach possible?
 When I first joined Particular Software, it was a traditional, yet distributed, organization.
 We had  directors and a hierarchy.
 A year later conscious decision to change everything from the ground up was made.
 It was the best decision ever.
 Join Mauro on a journey that aims to disclose that another organization model is possible, that top/down decisions making is not the only viable solution, and that we can organize work schedules around our private life to achieve the best possible life-work balance."